Bayesian model comparison and validation with Gaussian Process Regression for interferometric 21-cm signal recovery: Data processing

 \subsubsection{Compact radio sources}

 We identify and extract compact point sources using the PyBDSF package\footnote{\url{https://pybdsf.readthedocs.io/en/latest/}}.
 The source-finding algorithm calculates local background \textit{RMS} noise across the image while a threshold is set to differentiate islands of radio sources and noise.
-Islands are further decomposed into Gaussian components that properly accounting for the flux, size, and position angle of detected sources.
+Islands are further decomposed into Gaussian components that characterise the flux, size, and position angle of detected sources.

 The source detection is employed using uniform images from Section~\ref{sec:imaging} in which individual sources are clearly identified.
 Point source calibration often requires imaging visibility data using long baselines to better account for the small scales of point sources.
 However, in our data we find that uniform weighting effectively attenuates extended structures, making baseline filtering unnecessary.
 Furthermore, we notice that discarding short baselines introduces artefacts that could obscure source identification.
 Therefore, we retain the full range of spatial scales in this step.